-- The revenues from subsidiaries are denominated in U.S. dollars. - Transelec carries out several types of transactions in U.S. dollars (certain construction contracts, import purchases, etc.). - Maintains accounts receivables in US dollars - Maintains a cross currency swap contract that compensates the risks of exchange rates of the last international issuance, amounting to a notional amount equivalent to US\$375 million. - Maintains lease contracts that generate income indexed to US dollars.
+- Transelec carries out several types of transactions in U.S. dollars (certain construction contracts, import purchases, etc.). - Maintains accounts receivables in US dollars and UF. - Maintains a cross currency swap contract that compensates the risks of exchange rates of the last international issuance, amounting to a notional amount equivalent to US\$375 million.
+(Long position). - Maintains lease contracts that generate income indexed to US dollars.